Energy-Efficient Communication in the Presence of Synchronization Errors: Main Results

 \begin{example} Let us consider the simplest synchronized communication setting: a channel with binary input and no noise, i.e., $W(x|x)=1$ for $x\in\{0,1\}$.
 Further, let the cost function be the number of ones transmitted, i.e., $c(x)=x$.
 This is a DMC, and by \eqref{eq:verdu}, its capacity per unit cost is

 Let us now consider the scenario where the transmitter and the receiver are no longer perfectly synchronized.
-Specifically, the input signals are first corrupted by a deletion channel with deletion probability $d\in(0,1)$ (see Example~\ref{eg:deletion} in Section~\ref{sec:prob} for a formal definition of this special case of an IDC), before being sent over the aforementioned noiseless channel $W$.
+Specifically, the input signals are first corrupted by a deletion channel with deletion probability $d\in(0,1)$ (see Example~\ref{eg:deletion} in Section~\ref{sec:prob} for a formal definition of this special case of a DDC), before being sent over the aforementioned noiseless channel $W$.

 Consider first the operation of conventional schemes based on tight synchronization.
 In this example, we take this to mean any scheme that detects and corrects deletions without letting them accumulate.
-This definition applies to schemes using pilots as well as to schemes using differential modulation.
+This definition applies to schemes using pilots { \cite[Chapter 6.3]{proakis03}} as well as to schemes using differential modulation { \cite[Chapter 4.3.2]{proakis03}}.
 To maintain tight synchronization, the channel inputs cannot contain too many consecutive zeros (since otherwise deletions would accumulate without any way of correcting for them).
 On average, we expect to see about one deleted bit every $1/d$ transmitted bits.
 Thus, roughly every $1/d$ channel inputs needs to be a $1$ at a cost of $c(1)=1$.
-Now, over a block of $1/d$ bits, we can reliably transmit at most $1/d$ bits.
+Now, over a block of $1/d$ binary channel uses, we can reliably transmit at most $1/d$ bits.
 Hence, the rate per unit cost achieved by any scheme based on tight synchronization is at most

 On the other hand, from Corollary~\ref{cor:Chat_DMC}, the communication scheme proposed in this paper achieves a rate per unit cost that is within a factor of $\mu/2=(1-d)/2$ of the capacity per unit cost $\hat{C}(W)$ of the underlying $\DMC(W)$.
 Hence, the capacity per unit cost with synchronization errors is